 Dr. Federico Renda is an Associate Professor in the Department of Mechanical Engineering at Khalifa University in Abu Dhabi, UAE.
 Before joining Khalifa University, he was a Post-Doctoral Fellow at the BioRobotics Institute of Scuola Superiore Sant’Anna, where he received his Ph.D. degree in 2014.

-Dr. Federico Renda joined the LS2N lab at IMT Atlantique and the DEFROST Lab at INRIA as a Visiting Professor in 2018 and 2019.
-He currently serves as Associate Editor in the Soft Robotics and IEEE Robotics and Automation Letters journals.
+Dr. Federico Renda joined the LS2N lab at IMT Atlantique and the DEFROST Lab at INRIA as a Visiting Professor in 2018, 2019, and 2022.
+He currently serves as Associate Editor in Soft Robotics, the International Journal of Robotics Research, and the IEEE Robotics and Automation Letters journals.

 His research interests include dynamic modeling and control of soft and underwater robots using principles of geometric mechanics.
 Dr. Renda is also a member of the Institute of Electrical and Electronics Engineers (IEEE).